nelsonjchen/op-replay-clipper/README.md

 3. Now I need to select the portion of the route I want to clip.
 Here's a video of what that UI looks like
    * See how I drag and select a portion.
    * You can see me make a mistake but pressing the left arrow (←) in the top-left corner lets me re-expand and try to trim again.
    * The clipper has a maximum length of 5 minutes.
 Try to select a portion that's less than that.
-Try to aim for 20 seconds to a minute though; everybody else has short attention spans.
+Try to aim for 20 seconds to a minute though as everybody else has short attention spans.
    * Video:

      https://github.com/commaai/openpilot/assets/5363/504665de-9222-4e6b-b090-c26cdcc7137a